About Sprague Foods

 One of Samuel and Catherine's sons, Hallet Sprague (Grant's grandfather), was six years old when he moved to the County with his family.
 Hallet married Mary Allison (widow to his deceased brother Samuel) and settled on Big Island, across the marsh from his parents’ homestead.
 Big Island is located on the North shore of the County, in the Bay of Quinte.

 Grant was born to John Allison Sprague and Ellen A. Badgley in 1867 on Big Island.
 He was the oldest of two children - his sister Nellie tragically died at age 18.
-Grant's father, John Allison, would go on to become a prominent politician in the County, serving as captain of the local militia, councilor of Sophiasburgh Township, and later Reeve, an MPP (Liberal-Reformer, 1886–1894) and Justice of the Peace.
+Grant's father, John Allison, worked as a weighmaster and shipper for many years during the height of the Barley Days.
+He would oversee the shipments of grain on schooners to Oswego, New York.
+Prior to the McKinley Tariff, imposed in 1890, barley could be sold at $1 per bushel.
+After the tariff, the price dropped to $0.45 per bushel, effectively ending the Barley Days.
+John A. would go on to become a prominent politician in the County, serving as captain of the local militia, councilor of Sophiasburgh Township, and later Reeve, an MPP (Liberal-Reformer, 1886–1894) and Justice of the Peace.
 When he died in 1907, The Globe headline read, "Death of Mr. J.A.
 Sprague: President of the Picton Cheese Board Suddenly Called."